Opec to try to stem oil price plunge amid coronavirus slowdown | Malay Mail

-LONDON, March 3 ― The Opec club of oil-producing countries meets Thursday in Vienna as they weigh how to react to a sharp drop in global oil demand due to the outbreak of the new coronavirus.
+LONDON, March 4 — The Opec club of oil-producing countries begins meeting Thursday in Vienna as they weigh how to react to a sharp drop in global oil demand due to the outbreak of the new coronavirus.

 At their last meeting in December, the producers agreed to cut production by 500,000 barrels per day, with Saudi Arabia offering a further 400,000 barrels of “voluntary” cuts.